-Mise en place is a French term which means “putting in place”.
-It’s most frequently used in a culinary context, where it signifies that you should prepare all your ingredients and put them in place together with the necessary tools, before you start cooking.
-This simple concept is one of the most common and effective tools used by chefs and amateur cooks, which is why it’s a required skill in culinary schools.[1,2,3]
+Mise en place (pronounced ‘meezon-plas’) is a French term which means “putting in place”.
+It’s most frequently used in a culinary context, where it signifies that you should prepare all the necessary utensils and ingredients before you start cooking.
+This simple concept is one of the most effective tools used by chefs and amateur cooks, which is why it’s a required skill in culinary schools and high-end restaurants.

 Applying ‘mise en place’ in the kitchen

 There are several steps to applying this technique:

 - First, choose a recipe and figure out which ingredients and kitchen utensils are needed.
 Doing this before you start cooking allows you to spot missing items before it’s too late to get them or to change a recipe.

 - Prepare all the ingredients so that they’re ready to be used: measure what needs measuring, chop what needs chopping, etc.

 - Group ingredients and utensils together, so that they’re easy to find and use while cooking.
 If possible, arrange them in the order that you will be using them.